subsoap/defos/README.md

 # DefOS
 Extra native OS functions for games written using the Defold game engine

-Currently uses Native Extension for macOS and Windows.
+Currently uses Native Extension for macOS, Windows and HTML5.
 Contribute!

 ## Installation
 You can use DefOS in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
 Open your game.project file and in the dependencies field under project add: